viaielja/viaielja-wasmiot/README.md

 #### Debugging
-For debugging, the devcontainer should work quite well and you can just use VSCode like you would locally for debugging Javascript.
+For debugging, the devcontainer should work quite well and you can just use VSCode like you would locally for debugging JavaScript (using the JavaScript Debug Terminal).

 NOTE that opening the project in devcontainer has sometimes been failing.
 A workaround could be to first __locally__ run `docker compose -f .\docker-compose.devcontainer.yml up`